rahav-manoharan/projects/README.md

-# projects
+# Projects
-A collection of the shareable parts of projects done by me, either as a part of coursework or otherwise.
+A repository of some of the academic projects that I was a part of during the two years of my MBA @ Indian Institute of Management Bangalore.